 Anypoint Studio will open a new blank project.
 The following example below explains the different views you will use to build a Mule project:

-You can find the HTTP Connector by clicking on Add Modules, then dragging and dropping the HTTP Connector into your Mule Palette.
-This is how you add new Connectors to your Mule Project.
+Your Mule Palette should already include the HTTP module.
+If it doesn’t, you can find the HTTP module by clicking on Add Modules, then dragging and dropping the HTTP module from the right side into the left side of the Mule Palette.
+This is how you add new modules/connectors to your Mule Project.
 If you click Search in Exchange, you can add any public asset available in the marketplace directly into your Mule Project.

-Next, click on the HTTP Connector, and in the Properties Editor below, click on the Green Plus button.
+Next, click on the HTTP Listener connector, and in the Properties Editor below, click on the Green Plus (Add) button.
 The Green Plus button will create a configuration file under your Global Elements Configuration.
-Set the Host to: 0.0.0.0 and your Port to: 8081.
-Then click the OK button.
+Confirm the default values below and click the OK button.

-Now go to File > Save to save your project, then right-click on your Canvas and click Run project hellomule to test it live!
+Now go to File > Save to save your project.

 Nice job!
 You have successfully deployed your first Mule Application locally and have gotten a response from your API.
-To stop the project from running locally, you can right-click again on the Canvas and click Stop project.
+To stop the project from running locally, you can right-click again on the canvas and click Stop project hellomule.

 Now that you have learned how to deploy and test locally, let’s deploy our application to CloudHub.
 CloudHub will issue your application with a publicly accessible endpoint URL after you complete the deployment process.
 Right-click on your project in your Package Explorer, and click on Anypoint Platform > Deploy to CloudHub.

 Navigate to Runtime Manager and find your application.
-Copy and paste your application URL highlighted in blue below into your REST Client and add your Endpoint Path after the URL: /hellomule
+Click on your application’s name to open the Dashboard.
+Once your application is fully deployed, copy and paste your application’s URL highlighted in blue into your REST Client and add your Endpoint Path after the URL.